 So, managing your personal credit rating is a key component of how to manage business finances effectively.
 Here are some tips on improving or maintaining that all-important number (and even attaining a perfect credit score):

-Beyond this, there are a few other “hacks” that may offer a quick boost to your credit score, such as increasing your credit limit (without increasing your spending), and addressing dormant accounts that may be hurting your rating.
+Beyond this, there are a few other “hacks” that may offer a quick boost to your credit score, such as increasing your credit limit (without increasing your spending) and addressing dormant accounts that may be hurting your rating.
 But overall, the best thing you can do to maintain a great personal credit score is to make all debt payments on time, every time—both in your business and for your personal finances.

-In addition to your personal credit score, as a business owner you’ll also want to establish business credit, which you can start doing after you’ve obtained an employer identification number.
+In addition to your personal credit score, as a business owner, you’ll also want to establish business credit, which you can start doing after you’ve obtained an employer identification number.
 Like your personal credit score, your business credit score is a measure of how well or poorly you honor your debts, and it’s an important factor in determining your eligibility for future business financing—but this time, it’s your business that’s under the microscope, not you as an individual.

 Brick-and-mortar banks used to be the only game in town for small business borrowing.
 But in the wake of the 2008 financial crisis, more and more small businesses have been unable to qualify for funding through traditional banks.
-This challenge, along with over-regulation by traditional banks, gave way to a boom in online alternative lending to fill the gap in availability of small business funding.
+This challenge, along with over-regulation by traditional banks, gave way to a boom in online alternative lending to fill the gap in the availability of small business funding.

-While traditional banks tend to have pretty stringent and specific terms for what loans they will and won’t approve, many alternative lenders are willing to consider a wider variety of factors in making loan approval decisions.
+Whereas traditional banks tend to have pretty stringent and specific terms for what loans they will and won’t approve, many alternative lenders are willing to consider a wider variety of factors in making loan approval decisions.

 With the exception of SBA loans, the loan eligibility standards we’re mentioning here are based on loans offered by alternative lenders, not by banks.

 A term loan is likely the first thing you think of when you imagine business lending.
-Term loans offer a set repayment time, set number of monthly payments, and have a fixed or variable interest rate.
+Term loans offer a set repayment time, a set number of monthly payments, and have a fixed or variable interest rate.
 Depending on your business needs, credit rating, and other factors, there are a wide variety of term loans available to many small business owners, with terms ranging from one to five years.

 If you’re looking for financing specifically to purchase equipment for your small business—including computers, machinery, and much more—equipment financing may be the right choice for you.